Internal Funding Sources for the College of Medicine

 |

-Applicants should submit a Cover Letter, which identifies the contact person and gives a brief summary describing why they feel the paper is deserving of the award.
-The summary should include the key issues addressed in the manuscript and a description of the impact of your paper on these issues.
-Failure to provide the summary and identify key issues will negatively impact review of the manuscript.
-Please forward the Cover Letter and the paper or manuscript as a signle PDF document to: Tami Thompson.
+Applicants should submit a single PDF with a copy of the publication and a Cover Letter, which identifies the contact person with name, title, address, telephone number, the full reference, a brief summary describing why you feel the paper is deserving of the award.
+The summary should include the key issues addressed in the manuscript, a description of the impact of your paper on these issues and the role the applying investigator played on the paper.
+Failure to provide the summary and identifying key issues will negatively impact on the review of the manuscript.
+Please forward a single PDF document to: Tami Thompson.

 |